VACAVILLE-ELMIRA CEMETERY DISTRICT RULES AND REGULATIONS

 Only real and artificial flowers will be accepted and shall be placed ONLY in the vases provided in traditional markers, not to exceed two (2) vases per plot.
 NO glass or ceramic vases.

 NO paraphernalia, such as flowers, pictures, flags, stickers, knick-knacks etc. are to be placed in the niche areas that do not have vases provided.
-Only flowers are allowed in niche areas that do provide vases.
+Only flowers, real or artifical, are allowed in niche areas that do provide vases.

 Wreaths, sprays, flowered crosses, and other shaped or framed floral designs are allowed on the grave site only for the original burial services.
 Thereafter, all flowers must be placed in marker vases.